Acid-Fast Bacteria Culture

 for example, it can cause back pain and paralysis.
 In the kidneys it often causes

 You have a condition like HIV/AIDS that puts you at increased risk of getting TB.

-If you have also been in close contact with someone who has TB, doctors will want
+If you have also been in close contact with someone who has TB, healthcare providers

 being treated for TB.
 This is to see if the treatment is working and to find out whether